MultiPoolMiner/MultiPoolMiner/README.md

 MultiPoolMiner's update interval in seconds.
 This is an universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
 Note: This value correlates with *-MinHashRateSamples*.
 If you set *-MinHashRateSamples* too short, then MPM cannot get enough samples for reliable measurement (anything over 10 is fine).
 In this case increase the interval length.

+**-IntervalMultiplier**
+Interval multiplier per algorithm during benchmarking, if an algorithm is not listed the default of 1 is used.
+The default values are @{"EquihashR15053" = 2; "Mtp" = 2; "MtpNicehash" = 2; "ProgPow" = 2; "Rfv2" = 2; "X16r" = 5; "X16Rt" = 3; "X16RtGin" = 3; "X16RtVeil" = 3}
+Note: The default values can be overwritten by specifying other values in the config file (Advanced configuration via config file required, see below).

 **-MeasurePowerUsage**
 Include this command to to gather power usage per device.
 This is a pre-requisite to calculate power costs and effective earnings.
 Note: This requires advanced configuration steps (see ConfigHWinfo64.pdf)